- What's the catch with cheap plans?

 First, let’s compare three popular NBN plans from these providers.

-- TPG - $69.99 NBN50 – Unlimited data, 50Mbps standard plus typical evening speed, comes with a phone line and a WiFi modem.
+- TPG - $69.99 NBN50 – Unlimited data, 50Mbps standard plus typical evening speed, no lock in contract and $0 set up fee.

-- Dodo - $75 NBN50 – Unlimited data, 50Mbps standard plus typical evening speed, currently on promotion – first month for free.
+- Dodo - $75 NBN50 – Unlimited data, 50Mbps standard plus typical evening speed, currently on promotion – first six months for only $58.

 If you need immediate assistance, you can call 1300 106 571 right now!